Toyota C+pod

 The Toyota C+pod (stylised as C+pod) is a two-seat battery electric kei car manufactured by the Japanese automaker Toyota.
 Its design was previewed by the Ultra-Compact BEV concept car from October 2019, and its production form was revealed on 25 December 2020.
 The first batch was sold limited to corporate users, local governments and other organisations in Japan.
 It is later sold to individual customers starting in December 2021.

 Due to its dimensions, it qualifies under the kei car dimension category in Japan.
 It is the latest vehicle not to use up the maximum dimensions allowed for by the kei car regulations after the Subaru R1.
+2 seats, top speed limited to 60 km/h.

+The C+pod is slated to be discontinued in the second quarter of 2024.
+Regarding the discontinuation, Toyota stated that the vehicle "had fulfilled a certain role as a small mobility vehicle."